 - Assisting a variety of institutions across the breadth of their investigations needs, from internal investigations to large-scale government investigations

-Mr. Williams has an active pro bono practice and has represented clients before the U.S. Parole Commission, has handled multiple matters with the Washington Lawyers’ Committee, and is a founding member of Greater D.C.
-Diaper Bank, a local nonprofit where he currently sits as a board member.
-He also coaches Capitol Hill Little League baseball teams and serves on his local Advisory Neighborhood Commission as a committee chair.
+Mr. Williams has an active pro bono practice and has represented clients before the U.S. Parole Commission and has handled multiple matters with the Washington Lawyers’ Committee.
+He is a founding board member of Greater D.C.
+Diaper Bank, a local nonprofit, and coaches Capitol Hill Little League baseball teams.

 Prior to joining Buckley, Mr. Williams was a litigation associate at Venable LLP, where he represented clients in complex commercial litigation and arbitration.

 Mr. Williams received his J.D. from the American University, Washington College of Law (summa cum laude, Order of the Coif) in 2007.
-During law school, he served as a clerk in the Office of the Public Defender in Montgomery County, Maryland.
+During law school, he served as a clerk in the Office of the Public Defender in Montgomery County, Maryland and served as an Articles Editor for the American University Law Review.
 Mr. Williams received his B.A. from Vanderbilt University (magna cum laude) in 2004.

 "FTC v.
-D-Link Systems and the internet of things" by Elizabeth E. McGinn, John B. Williams, and Christopher M. Walczyszyn (Westlaw)
+D-Link Systems and the internet of things" by Elizabeth E. McGinn, and John B. Williams (Westlaw)

 As businesses expand the availability of internet-connected devices, Buckley Sandler LLP attorneys Elizabeth McGinn, John Williams and Christopher Walczyszyn address the Federal Trade Commission’s role in regulating and enforcing “internet of things” device security to protect consumers’ data...Articles